parora1701/Puzzles/README.md

 # Puzzles
-This repository contains different java puzzles (and solutions) found on internet
+This repository contains solutions to different java puzzles found on internet.